JonnieSparkles/app-factory/docs/SHA256_VS_IPFS_CID_ANALYSIS.md

 ## Executive Summary

 This analysis evaluates whether the dynamic deployment system should switch from SHA-256 to IPFS CID (Content Identifier) for change detection and content addressing.
-The current system uses SHA-256 hashes calculated via `git hash-object` to detect file changes and optimize deployments.
+The current system uses SHA-256 hashes calculated via `isomorphic-git.hashBlob()` (pure JavaScript implementation) to detect file changes and optimize deployments.

 **Recommendation: Keep SHA-256 for change detection, but consider IPFS CID for enhanced content addressing and interoperability.**